chloealbright/DevHiveMind/Architecture/Stateless processes.md

 3. Simplicity: Stateless systems are often simpler to design and maintain because they don't need to manage and synchronize shared state data.

-4. [[Fault Tolerance]]: Stateless processes are more resilient to failures since they don't rely on specific instances or data stores.
+4. [[Fault tolerance]]: Stateless processes are more resilient to failures since they don't rely on specific instances or data stores.
 If one instance fails, another can seamlessly take over.

 5. Load Balancing: Load balancing is easier to implement, as requests can be distributed evenly to any available instance without concern for session affinity.